sarah11918/jbrains/src/content/docs/blog/modularity-and-performance.md

     - "Simple Design"
     - "Dependency Inversion Principle (DIP)"
     - "Evolutionary Design"
-# summary: >
+excerpt: >
-#     Are you worried that all these little classes and interfaces are going to
-#     destroy your system's performance?
+    Are you worried that all these little classes and interfaces are going to destroy your system's performance?
 Maybe.
-More often, however,
-#     the bottlenecks are caused by bigger classes and fewer interfaces
-#     causing duplication in the design.
+More often, however, the bottlenecks are caused by bigger classes and fewer interfaces causing duplication in the design.
 ---

 When I teach evolutionary design with TDD, I often encounter programmers who don't like all these little classes and all these extra interfaces.
 (Or all these little higher-order functions, if you prefer.
 It's the same problem.)
 They worry that it creates a serious performance problem: deeper call stacks, passing parameters around, that kind of thing.
 They see memory being unnecessarily allocated and freed, memory becoming fragmented, and garbage collection happening at the worst possible time.